jamesoddy8/CV/README.md

 I am a passionate and dynamic **Full Stack Junior Developer** who recently graduated Makers Academy.
 I have recently moved into tech after studying environment & development geography and working in Marketing & PR.

 Software development encompasses all of my interests: challenging environments with the potential to alleviate global issues; collaboration with people on exciting new ideas who and a continuous learning environment .
-I am looking for a role where I can strenghten what I have learned so far and continue to learn to enhance my knowledge of software development.
+I am looking for a role where I can strengthen what I have learned so far and continue to learn to enhance my knowledge of software development.

 **Tech Skills**: Ruby, Rails, JavaScript, HTML, CSS, Bootstrap, PostgreSQL, SQLite, Heroku, Sinatra, Node.js, jQuery